 Affected entities shall, to the maximum extent practicable, purchase compostable bioplastic bags which are:

-- Certified compostable (in a commercial composting facility) by the Biodegradable Products Institute (BPI) or another organization under an equivalent or stronger compostability standard (e.g., European Union DIN or Vincotte).
-BPI-certified bags must be included on the BPI list of approved products, which can be accessed at http://www.bpiworld.org/BPI-Public/Approved.html.
+- Certified compostable (in a commercial composting facility) by the Biodegradable Products Institute (BPI), the Composting Manufacturing Alliance, or another organization under an equivalent or stronger compostability standard (e.g., European Union DIN or Vincotte).

-- Green in color and have the BPI or equivalent logo as well as the word “COMPOSTABLE” printed on the bag.
+- Have the BPI or equivalent logo as well as the word “COMPOSTABLE” printed on the bag.

 Paper Trash Bags